Do you know what your business spends on IT? It’s important you keep track of what you buy and when, so you can be sure you’re using your cash wisely.

 Producing a clear IT budget for the coming year will assist you in several ways:

 Setting an IT budget is not a task many people relish, so businesses often avoid it for as long as possible.
-Try not to fall into this trap, as it can cause problems when you hit a major, unexpected expenditure.
+Try not to fall into this trap, as it can cause problems when you hit major, unexpected expenditure.

 Much of your IT budget will be driven by your overall business strategy, so it is important the two are closely aligned.

 As your business grows, consider the possibility that your IT infrastructure may need to be altered and streamlined to support your company’s expansion and meet changing needs.
 Regardless of your company’s size and maturity, it’s vital you have a reliable, scalable and adaptable IT infrastructure in place.
-Working with an experienced solutions provider such as Dell from the outset can make the process faster and more efficient.
+Working with an experienced solutions provider from the outset can make the process faster and more efficient.

 Approach your budget methodically, aiming to build a comprehensive picture of your technology costs: